VentilatorSoftware/smoothie/README.md

 | F11 | Fullscreen |
 | F12 & Ctrl + Shift + I | Open DevTools |

-## Known bugs:
-- Pulp manifests under rare conditions.

 # Is it safe?

-Juice Client is 100% completely safe to use.
+Smoothie Client is of undetermined safety. xip likely won't like it.

 Releases are built directly with the source code using Github Workflows (Thanks Error!).
-If you face any issues, join our [discord](https://discord.gg/FjzAAdSjng) to report bugs.
+If you face any issues, please create a GitHub issue to report them.

 ## Credits